shong13/Book-Shelf/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
 You can find more information on how to perform common tasks [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

+## Known Bug

+There is a bug where pressing and holding "back space button" will result in the searched book to behave as intended but reappear when search bar has been cleared of all texts